 So, if you hear something that seems really odd, accept it.
 Detach from feeling responsible for having to fix it.

 Instead, respond with neutral words such as, “Amazing” or “Fascinating” or “Wow.”

 Then change the subject.

 Special Consideration: I fully recognize that we need conversations about our different views.
 And there are respectful ways to engage in such conversations.
 Rather than write about that here (because it’s a longer article), I recommend a special project.
-It is:

 Take two different pens and write out a conversation between yourself and someone with a different opinion.
 Experiment with different types of responses.
 And evaluate the results you obtain with each.